 - Difficulty Score: 4.4

-In this case, since you can only choose one keyword, you would choose keyword #2 because it gets more traffic.
+In this case, you would choose Keyword #2 because it gets more traffic than Keyword #1.

-In our next lesson, we will show you exactly how to track your keyword rankings,research your competition and brainstorm for amazing keyword ideas.
+In our next lesson, we will show you exactly how to track your keyword rankings, research your competition, and brainstorm for keyword ideas.